Establishing Boundaries During The Holidays | BTR.ORG

 Establishing Boundaries During The Holidays

-Abusive men, because of their narcissistic traits, tend to commit more abusive acts against their partners during the holidays, partially because they can’t handle it when their partners focus their attention on anything besides them (the abusive male).
-The holidays are a time when victims are focused on many other things that make them happy, and abusive men can’t handle that, so they tend to create more chaos.
+Abusive men tend to commit more abusive acts against their partners during the holidays, partially because they can’t handle it when their partners focus their attention on anything besides them.
+The holidays are a time when victims focus on many other things that make them happy.
+Abusive men can’t handle that, so they tend to create more chaos.

 Victims of Emotional Abuse Can Seek Safety Through Appropriate Boundaries